sean-codes/rpg-3d/notes/convert-fbx-to-gltf-with-animations.md

    ![rnla tracks view](./images/nla-tracks.png)

-1. Once all have been "pushed down" select one animation (I selected tpos) and down click anything else now we hav eone main animation and a bunch of NLA Tracks showing in Scene Collection under character
+1. now we have a bunch of NLA Tracks showing in Scene Collection under character
 1. Switch from dopesheet to Nonlinear Animations and we can see out animations and can also rename them

    ![view-and-rename-nla-tracks](./images/view-and-rename-nla-tracks.png)